webrecorder/browsertrix/Deployment.md

 3. Ensure podman-compose is installed via `pip install podman-compose`.

-3. Run the `./init-configs.sh` which will copy the sample configs to `configs/config.env` and `configs/config.yaml`.
+3. Run the `init-configs.sh` which will copy the sample configs to `configs/config.env` and `configs/config.yaml`.

 4. You can edit `configs/config.env` and `configs/config.yaml` to set default passwords for superadmin, minio and mongodb.

-5. Run `./run-podman.sh` to run Browsertrix Cloud using podman.
+5. Run `run-podman.sh` to run Browsertrix Cloud using podman.

 6. Load `http://localhost:9871/` to see the Browsertrix Cloud login page.
 (The API is also available at: `http://localhost:9871/api/docs`).

-You can stop the deployment with `./stop-podman.sh` and restart again with `./run-podman.sh`
+You can stop the deployment with `stop-podman.sh` and restart again with `run-podman.sh`

 Note: Currently, unless email settings are configured, you will need to look at the logs to get the invite code for invites.
 You can do this by running:
 `podman logs -f browsertrix-cloud_backend_1`

 It's also possible to use Docker Compose with podman by setting `export DOCKER_HOST=unix://$XDG_RUNTIME_DIR/podman/podman.sock`.
 You can change the setting in `run-podman.sh` and `stop-podman.sh` to use docker-compose instead if desired.

-### Deployment

-1) Run the ./init

 ### Enabling Signing (for Swarm and Podman Deployments)